abhinavsagar/Grocery-Product-Classification/README.md

 # Multi class image classification using Freiburg Groceries Dataset

-Check out the corresponding medium blog post [Multi Class Object Classification for Retail Products](https://medium.com/@abhinav.sagar/multi-class-object-classification-for-retail-products-aa4ecaaaa096).
+Check out the corresponding medium blog post [https://towardsdatascience.com/multi-class-object-classification-for-retail-products-aa4ecaaaa096](https://towardsdatascience.com/multi-class-object-classification-for-retail-products-aa4ecaaaa096).

 The Freiburg Groceries Dataset consists of 5000 256x256 RGB images of 25 food classes.
 I have used Transfer Learning using pre trained
 VGG weights to make a model for multi class image classification.
 It can be of great use in automatic image